Philosophy at APSU

-The philosophy program at APSU is designed to encourage students to think critically and creatively about human existence and the nature of reality.
-It emphasizes (1) training in critical reasoning and logical analysis; (2) a survey of the history of philosophy and the history of ethics; (3) the analysis and appreciation of values; (4) a reflective and tolerant exploration of religion; (5) the growth of a personal philosophy based on the lifelong search for and appreciation of truth, knowledge, beauty, and goodness.
+The Philosophy and Religion program explores the big questions facing humanity.
+Our classes are designed to encourage students to think critically and creatively about human existence and the nature of reality.
+The Philosophy and Religion Major and Minors emphasize training in critical reasoning and logical analysis; an understanding of the many methods of human inquiry; a survey of the history of philosophy and the history of ethics; the analysis and appreciation of values and their application to moral and political issues; a reflective and tolerant exploration of religion; and the growth of a personal philosophy based on the lifelong search for and appreciation of truth, knowledge, goodness, and beauty.

 The faculty in the philosophy program is committed to effective and responsible student advising and provides each student with a tentative two-year schedule of course offerings to facilitate the filling of degree requirements.

-(2) Dr. Mark Michael: B.A. (majors in philosophy and religion) from Houghton College (1976); Ph.D. in philosophy from the University of Albany, SUNY (1987).
-His areas of teaching responsibility include business ethics, history and theory of ethics, social and political philosophy, and modern philosophy.
+(1) Dr. Mark Michael (Professor): Ph.D. in philosophy from the University of Albany, SUNY (1987).
+His areas of teaching responsibility include ethical theory, social and political philosophy, modern philosophy, epistemology, and applied ethics.

-(3) Dr. Jordy Rocheleau: B.A. (philosophy) from Carleton College (1991); M.A. (philosophy) from Michigan State University (1996); Ph.D. in philosophy from Michigan State University (2000).
-His areas of teaching responsibility are 19th-20th century philosophy, history of ethics, and medical ethics.
+(2) Dr. Jordy Rocheleau (Professor): Ph.D. in philosophy from Michigan State University (2000).
+His areas of teaching responsibility are 19th-20th century philosophy, history of ethics, war and ethics, philosophy of law, and religious ethics

-All three members teach introductory classes in philosophy, logic, and either ethics or religion.
 No classes are taught by graduate assistants.
 We believe that introductory level classes are as important as upper division (junior-senior) ones.
-Lower division classes (freshmen-sophomore) do not exceed 35 students, and upper division classes vary in size from seven to 25 students.
+Lower division classes (freshmen-sophomore) do not exceed 25 students, and upper division classes vary in size from seven to 20 students.
 The philosophy program is large enough to offer a comprehensive program but small enough to provide extensive interaction between students and teacher.
-Additionally, students and faculty usually plan several events outside the classroom each semester.
-For example, this spring there will be field trips to the Baha'i Center and the Hindu Temple in Nashville as well as discussions in faculty homes.
+We have an active Philosophy Club which organizes discussions, debates, field trips and fun gatherings outside the classroom.
+Students and faculty jointly plan and participate in Club activites.

 If you wish further information concerning APSU and the philosophy program, including campus visits or tours, you may contact the APSU Admissions Office.
-You may also contact Mark Michael in one of the following ways:
+You may also contact the program in one of the following ways: